alexluedtke12/pydimple/README.md

 ## Acknowledgement

-Much of dimple's core automatic differentiation code is from the excellent [Medium tutorial](https://towardsdatascience.com/build-your-own-automatic-differentiation-program-6ecd585eec2a) by [Jonathan Kernes](https://jmkernes.github.io/).
+Much of pydimple's core automatic differentiation code is from the excellent [Medium tutorial](https://towardsdatascience.com/build-your-own-automatic-differentiation-program-6ecd585eec2a) by [Jonathan Kernes](https://jmkernes.github.io/).
 Thank you, Jonathan, for letting me use it!

 ## Contributing